MSLNZ/msl-package-manager/README.rst

 Install multiple MSL packages::

-   msl install loadlib equipment
+   msl install loadlib equipment qt

 uninstall
 +++++++++

 Uninstall all MSL packages (except for the **msl-package-manager**)::

-   msl uninstall
+   msl uninstall --all

 Uninstall all MSL packages (except for the **msl-package-manager**) without asking for confirmation::

-   msl uninstall -y
+   msl uninstall --all -y

 Uninstall a specific MSL package, for example **msl-loadlib** *(you can ignore the msl- prefix)*::